Adebayo88888888/customer_churn_deployment/README.md

 # Customer Churn Prediction

-This project demonstrates the complete ML lifecycle, from raw data to an automated, production-ready churn prediction API showing how machine learning can create real-world business value through insight, foresight, and intelligent automation.
+This project demonstrates the complete ML lifecycle, from raw data to a production-ready churn prediction API showing how machine learning can create real-world business value through insight, foresight, and intelligent automation.

 ## 🧩 Problem Statement